 - The Flat Rate scheme is a simpler way of accounting to VAT – find out if your business would benefit here.

-- Find more about VAT, how to register, and how to pay your tax liabilities here (HMRC).
+- Find out more about VAT, how to register, and how to pay your tax liabilities here (HMRC).

-What if you employ staff?
+Paying taxes if you employ staff

 - If you take on staff, you will also be responsible for calculating and deducting PAYE (income tax) and NICs from their wages.